 Most of Uluru's mass is underground

 Standing at 1,141 feet tall, 2.2 miles long and 1.2 miles wide, Uluru is a truly massive piece of rock.
 And yet most of Uluru is actually underground.
-Though it looks like it was set down on the landscape, Uluru is not like a boulder that rolled into place and mostly sits above ground.
-Rather, the rock is like an iceberg, with some of its mass above the surface but much of it remaining below.
-More than 1.5 miles of the rock is believed to lie beneath the ever-eroding earth, though no one knows for certain exactly how much.
+Though it looks like it was set down on the landscape, Uluru isn't like a boulder that rolled into place and mostly sits above ground.
+Rather, the rock is more like an iceberg, with some of its mass above the surface but much of it remaining below.
+More than 1.5 miles of the rock is believed to lie beneath the ever-eroding earth, though no one knows for certain how far it goes.

 Not only is Uluru recognized unofficially as a truly special spot, but the United Nations Educational, Scientific and Cultural Organization (UNESCO) named Uluru-Kata Tjuta National Park as World Heritage site, a prestigious designation.
 According to Parks Australia: